couple driving in a car

 The short answer is, it depends on what type of coverage you purchase.
 A car insurance policy is a collection of various coverage types; some are included in a “standard” policy, and others you can buy as add-ons.

 As for what comes in a “standard” or “basic” policy, that depends on where you live.
-All 50 U.S. states require certain types of coverage at minimum, and each state has different requirements.
+Minimum coverage is required in all 50 U.S. states, with each state establishing its own specific requirements.

 Here are the main types of car insurance coverage:

-• Collision coverage: Helps pay for car repairs if it’s damaged in any type of collision.
+• Collision coverage: Helps pay for car repairs if it’s damaged in a collision.
 This includes accidents with other drivers but extends to solo accidents—if you hit a tree or mailbox, for example.

 • Comprehensive coverage: Covers car repairs for damage caused by events other than collisions, such as theft, vandalism, weather and natural disasters, etc.